lrspeiser/sigmagravity/README.md

 with phenomenological exponents $p,n_{\rm coh}$ calibrated once on data.
 This envelope multiplies the Newtonian response, remaining curl‑free.

-### C.1 Superstatistical derivation of the coherence window
+### C.1 Superstatistical development of the coherence window

 We now show that the functional form of C(R) is not arbitrary but emerges naturally from a stochastic decoherence model in a heterogeneous medium.
 This derivation applies a standard mixture identity from reliability theory (Gamma–Weibull compounding yields Burr-XII survival; see, e.g., MATLAB Statistics Toolbox documentation and Rodriguez 1977) to the novel context of gravitational decoherence channels.